ChrBank/disys-2021-exam/README.md

 # disys-2021-exam
+run server/server.go
+Then follow by a 1, 2, or 3.

+then run client/client.go
+then give a name

 ## What system model are you assuming in your implementation.
 Write a full desciption.
     I am assuming a system model with only crash failures.
     I won't assume that a server or client can recover after crashes, a new one have to be started instead.